 There’s nothing better than loading up your motorcycle and heading out into the woods for a camping trip, sleeping under the stars, cooking over an open fire, and enjoying nature.
 But, motorcycle camping is not the same as packing up the car or truck and heading out.
 Nope, there’s no room for the Webber grill or the cast iron skillet.
-There’s no space for the giant 5 person family tent, or an ice chest, or beer cooler.
+There’s no space for the giant 5 person family tent, or an ice chest, or a beer cooler.

-I’ve been going on a motorcycle camping trip every summer for about 5 years and in the beginning I used to overload my bike with a lot of unnecessary stuff and over sized camping gear.
+I’ve been going on a motorcycle camping trip every summer for about 5 years and in the beginning, I used to overload my bike with a lot of unnecessary stuff and oversized camping gear.
 I would bring big, thick sleeping bags, a heavy blow-up mattress, a nice clean outfit for every day, and plenty of stuff that I never even used.
 Over the years I’ve learned what camping gear I need and what I can leave at home and I’ve whittled down my gear list to the point where I only carry the basics, but I still have the things I like to keep me comfortable.

 Your tent is your portable shelter.
 It’s your tiny house in the woods.
 It will keep you dry and protect you from pesky insects and basic woodland creatures.
 There are a few things you need to consider when selecting a tent.
 Will it be just you sleeping in it?
 Do you want to keep your bike covered?
-Do you want room to sit up, or stand up in your tent?
+Do you want a room to sit up, or stand up in your tent?
 Here are two tents to consider.
-The first is my favorite and works great for myself.
+The first is my favorite and works great for me.
 The second is a tent I’d love to get for extended trips.

 My recommended tent is the REI Passage 2.
-It’s a two person tent, but I prefer to use it as a one person tent plus my gear.
+It’s a two-person tent, but I prefer to use it as a one-person tent plus my gear.
 I love the fact that it’s roomy inside.
 Although it’s not tall enough for me to fully stand up, there is plenty of room to sit up and move around.
 The tent, with the REI footprint, weighs about 5 pounds and packs down to a length of 18 inches, which fits perfectly in a duffle bag or fits nicely across the back seat of the bike.

-It sets up easy and usually takes me about 10 minutes total to get it up, with the footprint and rain fly, and secured with the included aluminum tent stakes.
+It sets up easy and usually takes me about 10 minutes total to get it up, with the footprint and rain fly, and secured with the included aluminium tent stakes.
 If it’s a warm night and I’m not concerned with privacy, I will often leave the rain fly off so I can see the stars and the trees.

 If you want a tent that gives you more room, including a way to keep your motorcycle out of the elements, you might consider a Motorcycle Tent (check the current price on Amazon).
-This tent has a very roomy sleeping area that is big enough for 3 people, if you don’t need to store your gear.
+This tent has a very roomy sleeping area that is big enough for 3 people if you don’t need to store your gear.
 It has an extended area that is equally as large that will accommodate your motorcycle and your gear.

 When I can justify a need for such a tent, I will be purchasing it, and at that time I’ll do a full review.
-But, I love the idea of having my motorcycle close by, and protected during the night.
+But, I love the idea of having my motorcycle close by and protected during the night.
 Having it out of sight from other people will be a deterrent for motorcycle thieves, and having it out of the elements means it will be dry and ready to ride in the morning.